ARMmbed/Handbooks_v2/v2/2_Dev_Fun/3_old_SDK.md

 However, the mbed C/C++ SDK used with the mbed Online Compiler is also compatible with a number of other popular ARM microcontroller toolchains!

-If you'd like to use the [[/platforms|mbed platforms]] or mbed C/C++ SDK with an alternate tool, or simply migrate to one as your project develops past prototype, you can choose to export an mbed project to the toolchain of your choice by right-clicking on them in the IDE.
+If you'd like to use the [mbed platforms](/platforms) or mbed C/C++ SDK with an alternate tool, or simply migrate to one as your project develops past prototype, you can choose to export an mbed project to the toolchain of your choice by right-clicking on them in the IDE.

-You can read more about this on the [[Exporting to offline toolchains]] handbook page.
+You can read more about this on the [Exporting to offline toolchains](/handbook//Exporting-to-offline-toolchains) handbook page.

 ##Open Source